scottishgovernment/resources.mygov.scot/content-standards/content-delivery/creating-content/readability.md

 #### About the reading age of this sample

 This sample has a high reading age.
 In terms of qualifications, it would sit at the level of a top grade Advanced Higher.
-Another way of putting this is that it’s ‘expected that around half of the Scottish public would struggle to fully understand the text’, based on adult literacy data.
+Another way of putting this is that it’s ‘expected that around half of the Scottish public would struggle to fully understand the text’ based on adult literacy data.

 ### Sample B, suggested text for improved readability